 - Build your professional team before you start: A successful exchange is not a solo project.
 Partner with an experienced Qualified Intermediary, real estate agent, and financial advisor to guide you through the process, and begin searching for your next property well before your sale closes.

-What Is a 1031 Exchange and How Can It Help You?
+What Is a 1031 Exchange and How Can It Grow Your Wealth?

 If you’re a real estate investor, you’ve likely heard of the 1031 exchange.
 Named after Section 1031 of the U.S. Internal Revenue Code, this is a powerful strategy that allows you to defer paying capital gains taxes when you sell an investment property.
 The catch?
 You have to reinvest the proceeds into a new, “like-kind” property.
 Think of it as swapping one investment for another while keeping your profits working for you, instead of sending a large portion to the IRS.
 To do this correctly, you must use a Qualified Intermediary (QI) to handle the transaction, ensuring you never actually take control of the funds.
 This process is a cornerstone of smart real estate portfolio growth and requires careful planning, making it a key part of our strategic tax services.